-The Professional Entry-Level Master’s program is designed for individuals who have received a Bachelor’s degree in another area of study and are interested in pursuing a career in Occupational Therapy.
-The program duration is just over 2 years, consists of 92 credits, and will prepare students to sit for the national certification examination.
-To see a listing of courses included in the program please open the highlighted box on this webpage.
+The professional entry-level master’s program is designed for individuals who have received a Bachelor’s degree in another area of study and are interested in pursuing a career in occupational therapy.
+The program duration is just over 2 years, consists of 90 credits, and will prepare students to sit for the national certification examination.

 Admission criteria includes:

-·An on-campus interview with an on-site writing sample provided
+- An on-campus interview with an on-site writing sample provided (scheduled by the department)

 Additional Application Materials Needed: